OB-lab/James-et-al.-2023-MolecularEcology/README.md

+# Data availability

+Sequencing data files generated at each step of this process are available on The University of Queensland Research Data Manager repository ().

 # Bioinformatics
 Sequencing was conducted by the Beijing Genomics Institute (BGI) using the DNBseq platform to produce 100bp paired-end reads at approximately ~5X coverage.
 Samples were plated randomly with respect to Dune/Headland ecotype (for natural population samples) or gravitropic/agravitropic status (for advanced recombinant